 - e.
-As a sudden opportunity or threat cannot be influenced by one organisation or entity exclusively, an application to address a sudden opportunity must include collective actions. - f.
-The applicant or the lead party (if the application is made by a consortium) is a local entity with an operational bank account in the applicant's name. - g.
+The applicant or the lead party (if the application is made by a consortium) is a legally registered/accredited not-for-profit civil society or community-based organisation with an operational bank account in the applicant's name. - f.
+The applicant (or a consortium member if the application is made by a consortium) must be based in the Philippines. - g.
 The applicant or the lead party substantially works with the most marginalised and discriminated groups in society (particularly those of the Voice target groups) to build their capacity to lobby or advocate for their interests or to have their voices heard.
 For organisations with broader objectives it is also possible to demonstrate this on the grounds of the organisation's track record. - h.
-The applicant (and all co-applicants, if the application is made in consortium) is an organisation which has core values similar to the objectives of Voice, being the equal treatment and equal rights of every human beings, particularly regardless of gender identity, ethnicity, religious belief, disability, sexual orientation, social class and age. - i.
+The applicant (and all co-applicants, if the application is made in consortium) is an organisation which has core values similar to the objectives of Voice, being the equal treatment and equal rights of every human beings, particularly regardless of gender identity, race, colour of skin, nationality or ethnicity, religious belief, disability, sexual orientation, social class and age. - i.
+The applicant, lead applicant and/or co-applicant is not a (Consortium or Alliance) Partner of the Netherlands Ministry of Foreign Trade and Development Cooperation Strategic Partnership within the policy framework of "Dialogue and Dissent". - j.
 With exception of Empowerment Grants, the applicant must demonstrate that, as of 1 January 2017, grants awarded from Voice derive no more than 40% of the total annual income of the applicant organisation.
 The applicant can demonstrate this is plausible on the basis of income over the 2015-2016 period and/or awards and grants it has secured for future years.
 If the applicant is the lead party, this criterion applies to the whole consortium.
-Consequently, if one organisation derives more than 40% (30% for large multi-country grant applicants) of its annual income from awards granted from Voice, this may be offset by another party in the consortium. - j.
+Consequently, if one organisation derives more than 40% of its annual income from awards granted from Voice, this may be offset by another party in the consortium. - k.
 A grant application must be for funding of one of the following grant modalities and must apply for an amount and duration corresponding accordingly:

-Grant Modality Minimum Amount Maximum Amount Maximum Length Empowerment €5,000 €25,000 24 months Influence €25,000 €200,000 (single country) 36 months
+Grant Modality Minimum Amount Maximum Amount Maximum Length

+Empowerment €5,000 €25,000 24 months

+Influence €25,000 €200,000 36 months

+Innovate & learn €5,000 €200,000 24 months

+Sudden Opportunity €5,000 €200,000 12 months